-Safety Critical Systems SCS Computers are often placed in control situations within safety-critical systems.
+Computers are often placed in control situations within safety-critical systems.
 Safety is an emergent property of whole systems; software may play only a small part.
-This course considers the specific issues, problems and techniques associated with analysis, design, development and verification of systems that will be used in safetycritical applications.
+This module considers the specific issues, problems and techniques associated with analysis, design, development and verification of systems that will be used in safetycritical applications.